wolfborg/anitransfer/README.md

 poetry run anitransfer.py ~/Downloads/export-anime-GhostLyrics.json
 ```

+When it's done running, a file called "convert.xml" will be in the folder.
+Use this to import your list.

 If you would like to see a full list of available options, run `poetry run anitransfer.py --help`.

 ## MAL API